sustainable-computing-io/susql-operator/README.md

 ### Prerequisites

-Kepler is assumed to be installed in the cluster. `helm` and `kubectl` are also required to deploy.
+Kepler is assumed to be installed in the cluster. `helm`, `kubectl`, and `go` are also required to deploy.

 ### Installation

-To install SusQL go to the `deployment` directory and run the command `$ bash deploy.sh`.
+To install SusQL go to the `deployment` directory and run the command `bash deploy.sh`.
 This script does a few actions:

 * Check if Kepler is installed and exposing metrics through prometheus
     * In general, Kepler metrics are exposed, clusterwide, at: